swissquote/crafty/packages/crafty-preset-postcss/README.md

   ],
   css: {
     app: {
-      runner: "gulp", // optional if you have only one runner defined
+      runner: "gulp", // optional if you have a single runner defined
       source: "css/app.scss",
       watch: ["css/**"]
     }